|Updated: Friday, March 27, 2015 7:12 AM|

 Monday, April 13, 2015 at 5:30pm—1 roll call vote

-THE UNITED STATES SENATE HAS NO CONFIRMATION HEARINGS SCHEDULED FRIDAY 2/27.
+THE UNITED STATES SENATE HAS THE FOLLOWING CONFIRMATION HEARINGS SCHEDULED UNTIL THE WEEK OF aPRIL 13TH.

 PRESIDENT'S NOMINATIONS TODAY: (These nominations require Senate confirmation.)

 President Obama Nominates Two to Serve on the United States District Courts

 WASHINGTON, DC – Today, President Obama nominated John Michael Vazquez and Paula Xinis to serve on the United States District Courts.

 “I am pleased to nominate these distinguished individuals to serve on the United States District Court bench,”said President Obama.
 “I am confident they will serve the American people with integrity and a steadfast commitment to justice.”